 In this course we will conduct a close reading of rabbinic responsa from a variety of historic periods, tracing the responsa literature from its earliest origins to its 21st century expression.
 Selected responsa will cover a range of topics and areas of Jewish life.
 Contemporary responsa studied will reflect a wide spectrum of perspectives and denominational origins.
-Prerequisite: 1 course point in Talmud and 1 course point in Codes (2 credits) Typically offered every 4 trimesters.
+Prerequisite: Intro Talmud, Intro Codes, and Hebrew must be at least at the level of Hebrew IIA or the equivalent (2 credits) Typically offered every 4 trimesters.